-Skill acquisition remains the major goal of vocational technical education and this helps to satisfy the personal work needs of both the individual and the society (Aliozor, 2004).
-To acquire skills in vocational technical education courses such as building technology at technical college level, opportunities must be provided for students to practice the skills they are taught in an environment that is relevant to the job skills learnt.
-Such opportunities that should be provided that may improve skill acquisition of building technology students include field trip/excursion, allocation of more time for practical work, production unit, provision of materials to practice with.
-As such, brick laying and concreting is a practical skilled-based task which needs cooperation, understanding, and shared experiences/ideas to accomplish.
+Interestingly, block laying and concreting is a practical skilled-based task which needs the cooperation, understanding, and shared experiences/ideas to accomplish.
 Thus, collaborative learning can provide such phenomenon.
-Collaborative learning is commonly illustrated when a group of students work together to search for understanding, meaning, or solutions, or to create an artifact or product of their leaning.
+Collaborative learning is commonly illustrated when group of students work together to search for understanding, meaning, or solutions or to create an artifact or product of their leaning.
 Further, collaborative learning redefines traditional student-teacher relationship in the classroom or workshop which results in controversy over whether this paradigm is more beneficial than harmful.
 Collaborative learning activities can include collaborative writing, group projects, joint problem solving, debates, study teams, and other activities.
 This approach is closely related to cooperative learning.
+According to Telima, Jane. and Temitope.
+(2013), collaborative learning needs to include the following five elements to be useful: positive interdependence, individual accountability, face-to-face interaction, appropriate use of collaborative skills and group processing, also include periodically assessment of group functioning and continuously improvement.

-Bricklaying and concreting is offered at both intermediate and advanced levels in technical colleges.
-The curriculum of intermediate brick laying and concreting in addition to what may be termed general education subjects such as Mathematics, English Language, Physics, Chemistry, Social Studies, etc, has the core trade subjects to include introduction to Building construction, Concreting, Bricklaying, Land Surveying, Quantity surveying, Technical Drawing, Building Drawing and Construction Management.
+Blocklaying and concreting is offered at both intermediate and advanced levels in technical colleges.
+The curriculum of intermediate block laying and concreting in addition to what may be termed general education subjects such as Mathematics, English Language, Physics, Chemistry, Social Studies, etc, has the core trade subjects to include introduction to Building construction, Concreting, Blocklaying, Bricklaying, Land Surveying, Quantity surveying, Technical Drawing, Building Drawing and Construction Management.